 - Remove the chilled potatoes from the fridge.

-- Add the oil, onions and bell peppers to a large non-stick frypan.
-Sauté over medium heat, until the veggies have softened.
+- For O'Brien's: While the potatoes cook, add onions and bell peppers to a medium skillet.
+Sauté over medium heat until the veggies have softened.
 About 7-10 minutes.
+Mix the veggies with the potatoes and serve immediately.

 Notes